 How do I create a recipe?
+(Original Recipe Tool: Non-English versions of the site)

 The recipes features allows you to combine multiple ingredients, so that MyFitnessPal can automatically calculate the correct number of calories and nutrients when you log a serving of that recipe to your diary.